-Before the day of the move, research moving companies, compare them and decide on which would be the best option for you.
+Before the day of the move, research moving companies, compare them, and decide on which would be the best option for you.
 When you make the decision, reach out to a moving company, talk about the price and other details of the move.
 Afterward, start packing.
 You can give your current landlord a notice of the move, tell your neighbors about the move if necessary, sign out of your gym class, hire a waste removal company, and so on.
 The period before your move is not a time to kick back and relax.
-Instead, it is the time to work the details of your move.
+Instead, it is time to work on the details of your move.
 If you begin early enough, you can avoid experiencing stress and anxiety with the process.
 In order to be in total control of the situation, you can make a comprehensive checklist.

 Question 10: Should I have a backup plan?

 With every endeavor in life, it is important to have a backup plan.
 Moving to a new location is taking a leap into a change in your life.
 For something as important as this, it is definitely important for you to have a backup plan.
 A backup plan in this context mostly involves finances.